ArcLiz/pp2-quiz/README.md

 #### User Results
 ![Result Screen](docs/endpage-userresults.png)
 * Provides the user with a general overview of how they did in the quiz
-* Grade Stamp that varies depending on user score, for interactive design
+* Grade Stamp that varies depending on user score, for an interactive design
 * Reaction text that changes depending on user score, for a personal touch
 * Image of a hand written signature, to improve the playful aesthetics